fashionretail

 The retail impasse and the problems emerging in fashion these days revolve around two main topics: late deliveries and markdown strategies.

-However, both issues are indicators of a fashion system that is basically dead, but everyone pretends not to see it.
+However, both issues are indicators of a fashion system that is basically dead, yet everyone pretends not to see it.
 Or they refuse to accept it.
 So every operator in the field is on a kind of therapeutic obstinacy for a patient that is almost gone.
 And which, by the way, has a huge impact on the planet.

 Two main points of the retail impasse